 Individuals have also complained about the service, with some people of color saying they’ve had hosts discriminate against them while trying to find a rental.
 In response to a review, Airbnb changed some of its policies, such as blocking hosts from accepting guests for a certain date if they’ve already rejected someone else first.

 In the latest controversy, Airbnb is being accused of deleting negative reviews after a guest claimed that the home she arrived in looked completely inferior to the photos of the five-star property she booked.

 Should you use Airbnb?

 One benefit of using Airbnb is the cost, as you can legitimately find a cheap place to stay on the site.
 Also, you find out a great deal of detailed information about where you’ll be staying beforehand, and you can talk to your host before your stay.
 The experience is much more relaxed and personal than a traditional hotel or motel.

 For hosts, renting a room in your home without a permit is a legal grey area.
 In some localities, it is illegal.
-In Portland, for instance, the city is raising the fines for renting on Airbnb without a permit from $700 to $1,400 to up to $5,000, KGW reports.
+In Portland, Oregon, for instance, the city is raising the fines for renting on Airbnb without a permit from $1,000 to $5,000.

 In addition to the legal implications, and the obvious safety concerns, it’s a good idea to make sure you know what you’re getting yourself into.
 This means reading the terms, conditions, fine print, and reviews from other users.
 It’s wise for hosts to review local laws and maintain the necessary insurance coverage before renting out space in their homes.
 If you decide to book a stay with Airbnb, it’s smart to let a close friend or relative know exactly where you’ll be staying, and follow all of the safety advice and instructions on the Airbnb site.